 Direct Trust Calculation

-Over the period of time, nodes want to send packets to a particular destination.
+Over the period of time, nodes are required to send packets to a particular destination.
 All the nodes broadcast the HELLO packets to discover the desired route.
-Only one hop neighbors respond to the hello packets because they are in same communication range.
+Only one hop neighbors respond to the hello packets because they are in the same communication range.
 So that each node ensures it’s one hop neighboring nodes ultimately.
 From that, each node can conclude how many nodes are staying as one-hop neighbors.
 In AODV the following control packets are used.
 In the route discovery phase, route request (RREQ), route reply (RPLY) packets are used.
 Route Error (RERR) and HELLO packets are used in route maintenance phase.
 While evaluating trust, these packets are also considered because they provide a significant contribution towards the routing operations.
-Though misbehaving nodes can also utilize such packets the probability of utilization of such packets are relatively low compared with the well-behaving nodes.
+Though misbehaving nodes can also utilize such packets, the probability of utilization of such packets is relatively low compared with the well-behaving nodes.

-Where NDF denotes the number of data packets actually forwarded, NDR denotes the number of packets actually received over a period of time with n number of interactions.
+NDF denotes the number of data packets actually forwarded, NDR denotes the number of packets actually received over a period of time with n number of interactions.
 Likewise, every node could calculate the trust value of all its one-hop neighbors and update its Trust table.
 Each node can monitor its neighboring nodes’ forwarding behavior by using passive acknowledgment.
 After calculating the Control Packet (CP) and the Data Packet (DP), Direct Trust (DT) is calculated.

-For the direct trust calculation, Control packets and Data packets are taken periodically for a given time period with the number of interactions or transactions happened during that time period.
+For the direct trust calculation, Control packets and Data packets are taken periodically for a given time period with the number of interactions or transactions which occurred during that time period.

 Summation of CP and DP is calculated and the average trust value is taken as the direct trust.